MagdyAboYoussef/AlbionAutoFisher/README.md

 ## Controls and usage
+this script is best used with RTS-like controls and it only has 2 buttons

 ### MB4
 you need to have invis potion equipped and by using mouse button 4 you can automatically use a fish bait and then swap to invis potion again(very useful to always have invis potion equipped when getting ganked)